 Roman Marble Hekate

-An ancient Roman marble statuette of the triple bodied deity Hekate (a Hekateion).
-She is depicted in triplicate with with backsa to a central column, wearing a long chiton under a short mantle, her arms bare.
-She holds a long torch in her left arm and a tambourine in her right hand.
+An ancient Roman marble statue of the triple bodied deity Hekate (a Hekateion).
+She is depicted in triplicate form around a central column, each wearing a long chiton under a short mantle, their arms bare.
+Each figure holds a long torch in her left arm and a tambourine in her right hand.

 Ca. 1st -2nd century AD.